abhinavkrin/simple-restaurant-react/README.md

 ## How to run this website

+### Method 1 (recommended)
+#### Run script: yarn autorun
+This will start a JSON server and serve the website at **localhost:3001**
+### Method 2

-### Install dependencies: yarn install
+#### Install dependencies: yarn install
 First, Install dependencies using "yarn install"

-### Start JSON server: yarn json
+#### Start JSON server: yarn json
 This project need as JSON database to load assets.
 Start the JSON server using "yarn json" .
-The JSON server will run on localhost:3001
+The JSON server will run on localhost:3001 .
+If the address of json server is different from "localhost:3001" .
+The same must be updated in src/shared/baseUrl.js

-### Start React App: yarn start
+#### Start React App: yarn start
 Start the website server using "yarn start".
 The website will be accessible on localhost:3001

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts